-“In the ’20s and ’30s, with Henry Goldman’s creations of bridges, gazebos and bath houses, it developed into a gracious park and swimming area,” Sherman said.
+“In the ’20s and ’30s, with Henry Feldman’s creations of bridges, gazebos and bath houses, it developed into a gracious park and swimming area,” Sherman said.
 “The two uses blended well, until the development of cars, jet skis and trucks.”

 Although the Nirvana Park Cemetery and Eyak Burial Grounds Heritage Area has seen recreational use for nearly 100 years, the type of recreation evolved with the use of motorized vehicles.
 This led to a more disruptive environment and furthering erosion to the land, Sherman said.